LotusLotus

 2. The four semi-vowels are voiced and unaspirated, and their sounds are formed by slight contact.

-3. Three of the four sibilants (excepting 'ha') are unvoiced and aspirated, and their sounds are formed by half contact.
-Note that 'ha' is a voiced velar sound but classified as a sibilant.
+3. Three of the four sibilants (excepting ha) are unvoiced and aspirated, and their sounds are formed by half contact.
+Note that ha is a voiced velar sound but classified as a sibilant.

-5. In Table A, each non-vowel letter is followed by the short vowel 'a' to facilitate pronunciation.
-To learn the Sanskrit alphabet, follow the pronunciation guideline in Table B and Table C. Recite the 13 vowels in Table B row by row.
-Recite the rest 33 letters in the order listed in the first column of Table C, also adding the short vowel 'a' to each.
-Unlike the consonants, the sounds of Anusvāra and Visarga in the last two rows of Table A or Table C depend on the vowel preceding them.
+5. In table A, each consonant is followed by the short vowel a to facilitate pronunciation.
+To learn the Sanskrit alphabet, follow the pronunciation guideline in table B and table C. Recite the thirteen vowels in table B row by row.
+Recite the thirty-three consonants in the first column of table C, also adding the short vowel a to each.
+Unlike the consonants, the sounds of anusvāra and visarga in the last two rows of table A or table C depend on the vowel preceding them.
 Textbooks include them with the vowels.

 Top of Page